-NOTE: The following courses in this major fulfill requirements for the Arts & Sciences Core: (1) MATH 1103 Elementary Statistics as Mathematics Requirement; (2) BIOL 1114 Principles of Biology I as the Laboratory Science Requirement.
+NOTE: The following courses in this major fulfill requirements for the Arts & Sciences Core: (1) MATH 1103 Elementary Statistics as the "M" competency course; (2) BIOL 1114 Principles of Biology I as the "L" competency course; (3) CHEM 1114 as the "A" competency course.
+The following course in this major fulfills requirements for the Bible and Theology Major: BIOL 4013 Special Topics in Life Sciences/Biology Ethics fulfills the Theological Study 2 requirement.

 Life Sciences Program Admission Standards.
-Students entering the Life Sciences Major must have a minimum score of 21 ACT (1080 SAT) upon admission to Johnson University.
-Students who lack the required ACT or SAT score may petition the Associate Dean of Arts and Sciences for the Sciences for a waiver, especially if they meet the following criteria: (1) 30+ credit hours of college/university coursework with a 3.0+ cumulative grade point average (GPA, based on a 4.0 scale), earned over two full-time consecutive terms at Johnson University and/or another college or university with no course failures.
+Students entering the Life Sciences Major must have a minimum combined score of 21 ACT (1080 SAT) upon admission to Johnson University.
+Students who lack the required ACT or SAT score may petition the Associate Dean of Arts and Sciences for the Sciences for a waiver, especially if they meet the following criteria: (1) 24+ credit hours of college/university coursework with a 3.0+ cumulative grade point average (GPA, based on a 4.0 scale), earned over two full-time consecutive terms at Johnson University and/or another college or university with no course failures.